Salilw1999/iesg-whitelabel-grafana/docs/sources/tutorials/grafana-fundamentals/index.md

 <!-- INTERACTIVE page step2.md START -->

-## Open Grafana
+## Open IESG

-Grafana is an open source platform for monitoring and observability that lets you visualize and explore the state of your systems.
+IESG is an open source platform for monitoring and observability that lets you visualize and explore the state of your systems.

 <!-- INTERACTIVE ignore START -->